opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 **Capability**: A specific function or feature that a system or component can perform.

-**Controller**: The central component that orchestrates the operation of a growing system.
+**Controller**: The system component that orchestrates the operation of a growing system.

 **Growing Recipe**: A complete set of instructions for growing a specific plant from start to finish.